Food Safety Tips for Senior in Florida

 Food Safety Guidelines

-First, always wash your hands before preparing or eating food.
-According to the FDA, you should wash your hands under running water for at least 20 seconds before you handle food.
-A good way to estimate 20 seconds is to sing “Happy Birthday” twice while washing your hands.
-Fresh fruits and vegetables should be thoroughly washed before consumption, but raw meats and chicken should not be washed to reduce the risk of cross-contamination.
+- Wash your hands before preparing or eating food.
+According to FDA guidelines, you should wash your hands under running water for at least 20 seconds before you handle food.
+A good way to advise seniors on the proper handwashing length is to sing “Happy Birthday” twice while washing their hands.
+Also, be sure to wash fresh fruits and vegetables before eating.
+However, raw meats should not be washed in order to avoid cross-contamination.